pedroelbanquero/geometric-extrapolation/README.md

-# Geometric Extrapolation of Integer Sequences
+# Probnet - Geometric Extrapolation of Integer Sequences with error prediction

 ## The problem